-- Change in sleeping habits
+- Changes in sleeping habits

 - Low energy levels

-- Loss of interest in activities that were once enjoyable
+- Loss of interest in activities they once enjoyed

 - Difficulty concentrating